 • Our students through doing science will develop a deep understanding of the Scientific Method with an appreciation of its continued impact on society and the environment.

-We have a teaching team of twenty-five enthusiastic educators who are passionate about their subject and who competently facilitate learning.
+We have a teaching team of thirty enthusiastic educators who are passionate about their subject and who competently facilitate learning.
 The teachers are supported by five laboratory and science support staff.
 Our students achieve excellent results in the HSC and many go on to study science and engineering at University.
 In a rapidly changing world where challenges like climate change need to be met it is vital that our students are able to make evidence based decisions.
-Science staff are excited and well prepared to teach the new science syllabi, to be introduced in Year 11 in 2018, where the emphasis is on understanding of concepts, rather than rote learning of answers to ‘dot points’.
+Science staff are enjoying teaching the new science syllabi, where the emphasis is on understanding of concepts, rather than rote learning of answers to ‘dot points’.

-One night a week the Science Centre remains open till 8.30pm and some of our brightest students attend the exciting Science Extension program for Years 9 and 10.
-Having access to the Centre at this time also allows the opportunity for Senior students to catch up mandatory practicals they have missed.
+Since 2005 the Science Centre has remained open, one night a week till 8.00pm, where some of our brightest and most enthusiastic students attend the exciting Science Extension program for Years 9 and 10.
+Having access to the Centre at this time also allows the opportunity for Senior students to catch up mandatory practicals and receive help in all the sciences.

 Head of Science